reeseovine/dotfiles-old/README.md

 I wrote some styles to go along with Fang/Wave in [my stylesheet](atom/styles.less) that adds colors from pywal.

 #### Discord
 <small><em><strong>NOTE:</strong> Modifying the Discord client's code goes against Discord's Terms of Service!
 By doing this your account is subject to suspension.
-Though I have not heard of this happening, If it happens to you don't say I didn't warn you.</em>
+Though I have not heard of this happening, if it happens to you don't say I didn't warn you.</em>
 Okay where were we...</small>

 First I installed [EnhancedDiscord](https://github.com/joe27g/EnhancedDiscord) for its CSS loading and other neat plugins.